Royal Rifles of Canada

 The Royal Rifles of Canada was a rifle regiment in the Canadian Army and fought alongside The Winnipeg Grenadiers in the Battle of Hong Kong during World War II.
 In November 1966, it was reduced to nil strength and placed on the Supplementary Order of Battle.
+In February 2019, the dormant regiment was amalgamated with the Voltigeurs de Québec.

 Lineage

 The Royal Rifles of Canada

-The Royal Rifles of Canada originated in Quebec City, Canada East, on 28 February 1862, when The 8th Battalion Volunteer Militia Rifles, Canada was authorized.
+The Royal Rifles of Canada originated in Quebec City, Canada East, on 28 February 1862, when the 8th Battalion Volunteer Militia Rifles, Canada, was authorized.
 It was redesignated the 8th or Stadacona Volunteer Militia Rifles on 28 March 1862; the 8th Battalion "Royal Rifles" on 6 April 1877; the 8th Regiment "Royal Rifles" on 8 May 1900; The Royal Rifles of Canada on 29 March 1920; the 2nd (Reserve) Battalion, The Royal Rifles of Canada on 7 November 1940 and The Royal Rifles of Canada on 1 June 1945.
 On 22 February 1965, it was amalgamated with Les Voltigeurs de Québec.
 On 1 November 1966, these two regiments ceased to be amalgamated and the regiment was reduced to nil strength and transferred to the Supplementary Order of Battle.
+After being a supplementary regiment for more than 52 years, the Royal Rifles amalgamated with the Voltigeurs for the second time, on 22 February 2019.
+The Voltigeurs inherited the Royal Rifles' heritage, perpetuations and battle honours.

 The Sherbrooke Hussars, a present-day Canadian Army Primary Reserve armoured regiment, has the honorary distinction of placing the Royal Rifles' badge and the date 1941 on its guidon.
-This distinction is not a battle honour, but an acknowledgement that one of its predecessor units, the 7th/XIth Hussars, provided about half its effective strength to the Royal Rifles while it was preparing for overseas.
+This distinction is not a battle honour, but an acknowledgement that one of its predecessor units, the 7th/11th Hussars, provided about half its effective strength to the Royal Rifles while it was preparing for overseas.